mrkishi/veonim/docs/readme.md

 Signature help (provides an overlay tooltip for function parameters and documentation) is triggered automatically (if supported)

 - `definition` - jump to definition
+- `type definition` - jump to type definition
+- `implementation` - jump to implementation
 - `references` - find references
   - opens up side menu similar to the grep menu. see [fuzzy menu keybindings](#fuzzy-menu-keybindings)
 - `rename` - rename current symbol under cursor